Statutes of the Party of Communists USA

 The Financial Secretary shall preside over periodic meetings of the Finance Department, shall prepare accounting statements for each meeting of the Central Committee.
 The Finance Department shall also be responsible for maintaining a roster of districts in good standing with the PCUSA, shall work with the Politburo on any special organizational projects requiring advanced financial planning such as travel, media, and national conferences.
 The Finance Department will prepare detailed reports of such expenditures in advance to present to the Central Committee for their consideration when instructed by the General Secretary.

-The Educational Secretary is responsible for the oversight and management of Red Star Publishers, the Party’s publishing house, and will serve on its Board of Directors.
+The Educational Secretary is responsible for the oversight and management of New Outlook Publishers, the Party’s publishing house, and will serve on its Board of Directors.
 The Educational Secretary will be responsible for all Party literature and distribution.

 The Ideological Secretary will also serve of the Chair of the Peoples’ School for Marxist-Leninist Studies (PSMLS).
 The Ideological Secretary will be responsible for coordinating and organizing new members’ classes, and the development of Party pamphlets and ideological materials on the ‘burning questions’ affecting and impacting the working class, and the oppressed.